Divorce & Separation

 How do I fund my divorce?
 Is legal aid available?

+Pickerings Solicitors do not offer legal aid for divorce.
 Legal Aid is no longer available unless you are in a circumstance of domestic abuse and you are financially eligible.

-What is a Decree Absolute?
+What is a Final Divorce Order?

-What if I disagree with the divorce?
+What if I want to contest the divorce?

 Claims and awards remain even if one party has gone bankrupt but there can be implications for the other party.
 Seek legal advice as soon as possible for advice on how to continue.